openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 Now the model can be converted to OpenVINO using Optimum Intel Python API or CLI interfaces mentioned above.

-Running Generative AI models using native OpenVINO APIs
+Running Generative AI Models using Native OpenVINO APIs
 ########################################################

 To run Generative AI models using native OpenVINO APIs you need to follow regular **Сonvert -> Optimize -> Deploy** path with a few simplifications.